Jonas-Carvalho/Human-Language-Processing/README.md

 # Human Language Processing
-Serial studies that attempts to get cognitive approach to bots as it reads human language.
+Several attempts to get cognitive approach to bots as it reads human language.